Dare to Non-Conform

 4. Stop competing and comparing.

+It's "normal" to complain about a situation without doing anything to change it.
 Most people don't change.
-They may complain about a situation, but they rarely change anything.
 But as the saying goes, "Reality doesn't change until we do."

 But minimalism is a tool that can help us find happiness by steering us in the direction of what we truly value.
 Minimalism lets us fill our lives with what is most important to us while forcing us to let go of what adds clutter and stress and steals our time, money, and attention.
 Living a minimalist life, a life of essentials, can help us find lasting rewards.